-This is a form used for verifying the identity and employment eligibility of all the individuals hired for work in the US.
-All US employers must complete and retain this form for the individuals they hire.
+Officially called the Employment Eligibility Verification, Form I-9 is used for verifying the identity and employment eligibility of all the individuals hired for work in the US.
+All US employers must complete and retain this form for each employee (citizens and noncitizens) they hire.

 Employers who enroll for E-verify services should verify the identity and employment eligibility of newly hired employees by electronically matching the information in the Form I-9, against the Social Security Administration (SSA) and the Department of Homeland Security (DHS) records.